gt-big-data/gcloud-marta/README.md

   * An ID for a particular vehicle, i.e. all trips with the same block ID use the same bus or train
 * shape_id
   * References a [shape](#shapes) that can be drawn on a map to represent the route this trip takes.

-### Manipulating the Data

-We'll go over this during the meeting today :heart: